 This is a good excuse to talk about your next position at the Royal Society.
 What legacy would you like to leave?

 It’s a little premature to ask me because I don’t take up office until December, but I have a few ideas.
 One is to increase support for science from the government, and to increase public awareness and interest in science.
 Another thing is to work with other organisations to help raise the standards of education, especially in schools, of science.
 Another thing is to make sure that whenever there are difficult issues, the Royal Society engages productively in getting the best expert opinions on these issues, and producing good policy statements both for the government and the public.
-Senior scientists in India need to know when to step down gracefully.

 Of course, another aspect in which I am interested, as somebody who was born in India, is to engage with other countries, especially to foster exchange and collaborations.
 One idea is to try and get support for exchange programmes between Indian scientists and students and British institutions.
 I think that would be great.